 Specifically, ask them to detail the nature of the preventive maintenance they provide and their philosophy surrounding PM and updates.
 These activities are directly related to the shelf life of your equipment and the answers you get will tell you if a particular company is committed to keeping your costs down, and how they intend to do that.

 Cost savings can be found in usage data these days, so don’t neglect to have a conversation about what reporting you can access from both your equipment company and your service provider.
 Also, because they’ve seen the inner workings of various hospitals, imaging equipment service companies may be able to give you insights about your internal workflows and how to increase efficiencies.

 If you don’t ask the right questions, you definitely won’t get the right answers.
-Considering that service costs can account for as much as 10 percent of a multi-million dollar piece of diagnostic imaging equipment, every question you ask is worthwhile.
+Considering that service costs can account for as much as 10 percent of the cost of your multi-million dollar fleet of diagnostic imaging equipment, every question you ask is worthwhile.

 Are there specific questions that you use to evaluate service providers?
 Please share them in the comments below.

 Learn more about Cassling's commitment to service excellence by visiting our Equipment Service page.